-That said, if a party presents a proposal that is not within the scope of the policies that PBO has foreseen, additional time may be required to arrange access to data.
+If a party presents a proposal that cannot be costed using data within our office, additional time may be required to arrange access to the data.
 By this we do not mean the length of time it is expected to take to procure the data (which could take many weeks), but rather the administrative workload for securing new data sharing agreements and preparing the data for analysis.